aishamhn/CW2_CST1510/docs/README.md

 2. **AI Integration:** Set up the API key using **Streamlit Secrets**.
 Create a helper function (`ai_service.py`) to call the Gemini API.
 3. **AI Assistant:** Integrate the AI Assistant feature into its own dedicated chat page (`ai_chat.py`) to provide security advice or statistical explanations.

-**GitHub Deliverable:** A complete, fully functional Multi-Domain Intelligence Platform that meets all mandatory requirements (Authentication, DB, CRUD for all domains, All Visualizations, AI).
+**GitHub Deliverable:** A complete, fully functional Multi-Domain Intelligence Platform that meets all mandatory requirements.